 Have you ever wanted to make a gingham quilt?
 Then you might like my Gingham Daydream Quilt Pattern.
 It’s a fun, scrappy take on a simple gingham quilt.
 It has recently been updated to include more quilt sizes!

 Last spring, I had a full booth at Quilt Market (an industry show for the trade) to introduce my Let’s Be Mermaids fabric line.
 I was tasked with designing and creating projects that would show off how I envisioned the fabric to be used.
-If there is one thing that I’ve learned in 10+ years of blogging, it’s that you need to show people what to do with stuff!
+If there is one thing that I’ve learned in 10+ years of blogging, you need to show people what to do with stuff!

 I won’t go on forever, but long story short, I needed a quilt to fit on a bed.
 I always loved my Gingham Daydream quilt and thought it would be nice to make it in a larger size for the booth.
 The gingham pattern I thought would blend well with the other elements in the room.